-- crew with regard to the presence of marine mammals and mitigation requirements.
-PSO resumes shall be provided to NMFS for approval. - (b) At least one PSO must have a minimum of 90 days at-sea experience working as a PSO during a deep penetration seismic survey.
-One "experienced" visual PSO shall be designated as the lead for the entire protected species observation team.
-The lead PSO shall serve as primary point of contact for the vessel operator. - (c) Visual Observation - During survey operations (e.g., any day on which use of the acoustic source is planned to occur; whenever the acoustic source is in the water, whether activated or not), typically two, and minimally one, PSO(s) must be on duty and conducting visual observations at all times during daylight hours (i.e., from 30 minutes prior to sunrise through 30 minutes following sunset). - (ii) Visual monitoring must begin not less than 30 minutes prior to ramp-up, including for nighttime ramp-ups of the airgun array, and must continue until one hour after use of the acoustic source ceases or until 30 minutes past sunset. - (iii) PSOs shall coordinate to ensure 360° visual coverage around the vessel from the most appropriate observation posts and shall conduct visual observations using binoculars and the naked eye while free from distractions and in a consistent, systematic, and diligent manner. - (iv) PSOs may be on watch for a maximum of four consecutive hours followed by a break of at least one hour between watches and may conduct a maximum of 12 hours observation per 24 hour period. - (v) During good conditions (e.g., daylight hours; Beaufort sea state 3 or less), visual PSOs shall conduct observations when the acoustic source is not operating for comparison of sighting rates and behavior with and without use of the acoustic source and between acquisition periods, to the maximum extent practicable. - (d) Exclusion Zone and buffer zone PSOs shall establish and monitor a 100 m exclusion zone (EZ) and 200 m buffer zone.
+- (i) During survey operations (e.g., any day on which use of the acoustic source is planned to occur; whenever the acoustic source is in the water, whether activated or not), typically two, and minimally one, PSO(s) must be on duty and conducting visual observations at all times during daylight hours (i.e., from 30 minutes prior to sunrise through 30 minutes following sunset). - (ii) Visual monitoring must begin not less than 30 minutes prior to ramp-up, including for nighttime ramp-ups of the airgun array, and must continue until one hour after use of the acoustic source ceases or until 30 minutes past sunset. - (iii) PSOs shall coordinate to ensure 360° visual coverage around the vessel from the most appropriate observation posts and shall conduct visual observations using binoculars and the naked eye while free from distractions and in a consistent, systematic, and diligent manner. - (iv) PSOs may be on watch for a maximum of four consecutive hours followed by a break of at least one hour between watches and may conduct a maximum of 12 hours observation per 24 hour period. - (v) During good conditions (e.g., daylight hours; Beaufort sea state 3 or less), visual PSOs shall conduct observations when the acoustic source is not operating for comparison of sighting rates and behavior with and without use of the acoustic source and between acquisition periods, to the maximum extent practicable. - (d) Exclusion Zone and buffer zone PSOs shall establish and monitor a 100 m exclusion zone (EZ) and 200 m buffer zone.
 The zones shall be based upon radial distance from any element of the airgun array (rather than being based on the center of the array or around the vessel itself).
 During use of the acoustic source, occurrence of marine mammals outside the EZ but within 200 m from any element of the airgun array shall be communicated to the operator to prepare for potential further mitigation measures as described below.
 During use of the acoustic source, occurrence of marine mammals within the EZ, or on a course to enter the EZ, shall trigger further mitigation measures as described below.
-PSOs shall also monitor to the extent of the modeled Level B zone, or as far as possible if the extent of the Level B zone is not visible. - (i) Ramp-up A ramp-up procedure is required at all times as part of the activation of the acoustic source.
+PSOs shall also monitor to the extent of the estimated Level B harassment zone (i.e., 578 m from the airgun array), or as far as possible if the extent of the Level B zone is not visible. - (i) Ramp-up A ramp-up procedure is required at all times as part of the activation of the acoustic source.
 Ramp-up would begin with one 45 in airgun, and the second 45 in airgun would be added after 5 minutes. - (ii) If the airgun array has been shut down due to a marine mammal detection, rampup shall not occur until all marine mammals have cleared the EZ.
 A marine mammal is considered to have cleared the EZ if: